kineticengines/wajibu/README.md

 ## Governance sentiment analysis and aggregator

 ### What is Wajibu?
-Wajibu is an online web app that collects,analyses, aggregates and visualizes sentiments from the public pertaining the government of a nation.
-This tool allows citizens to contribute to the governance talk by airing out their honest views about the state of the nation and in particular the people placed in government or leadership positions.
+Wajibu is an online tool that collects and agggerates sentiments from the public regarding the governance of a nation in an effort to provide a statistical analysis on the kind of leaders a country has and how such leaders contribute to political,economical and social development of a nation.

 Three keys concepts resonants with good leadership